algomo/knowledge-base/docs/docs/data-sources/types/Documents.md

 ---

-Your file will now be uploaded to Algomo and you can add it to your bot.
-See [Using Data Sources](../Using%20Data%20Sources.md) for more information on how to use your data sources.
+Your data source is now ready to be used by your bot.
+See [Usage](../Overview#usage.md) for more information on how to use your data sources.